joshmarnold/frontend-interview-guide/README.md

 2. Open the `practice-problems` directory in your preferred code editor.

 3. To run any of the practice problems, simply open the corresponding HTML file in a web browser.
-For example, to run the accordion problem, open the `accordion.html` file.

 4. If you're using Visual Studio Code (VSCode), it's recommended to install the "Live Server" extension for a better development experience: